Benjamin-Elon/Benjamin-Elon/README.md

 I program using Python and Sqlite, and perform data anaysis primarily using Pandas and Seaborn.
 Additionally, I have directly managed website content using HTML and CSS.

 My primary interest was originally in machine learning.
-As time progressed, I began to realise that Machine learning is just one of the many methodologies for understanding information.
+As time progressed, I began to realise that Machine learning is just one of the many methodologies for interpereting information.

 I am working on two projects of my own invention.

-The first project is a powerful program for Israeli rental analysis.
+The first project is a powerful tool for Israeli rental analysis.
 I gained a laundry list of skills while working on this project...

 1) Realtional sql